Osteoporosis - causes; Low bone density - causes

 Certain habits can affect your bones.

-Younger woman who do not have menstrual periods for a long time also have a higher risk of bone loss and osteoporosis.
+Younger women who do not have menstrual periods for a long time also have a higher risk of bone loss and osteoporosis.

 Many long-term (chronic) medical conditions can keep a person confined to a bed or chair.

 Other medical conditions that may also lead to bone loss are: